vrw93/Video-Audio-Downloader/README.md

 - [Currently] Support Windows 7 Or Above

 ## ❌Current Limitation
-because youtube requires SARB for downloading, you may experience some issues.
+- Because Youtube force SARB for downloading, you may experience some issues.
 I can't fix it until yt-dlp fixes it.
+- No resolution or fps option, im trying to implement it

 ## Installation
 ```bash